-Advertising week: Congratulations for success!
+Advertising week: Congratulations to success!
 What makes you particularly proud?

 Carsten Jamrow: It's not so much the fourth win in a row that makes us proud, but the continuity behind it.
 The victory in 2020 is of course particularly memorable.
 What makes us proud is our shared culture, our interaction with each other and the corresponding output.
-And the courage of our clients to realise work that is a talking point and has a lasting effect.
+And the courage of our customers to realize work that is a talking point and has a lasting effect.

 What is the composition of success?
 What is the recipe?

 Annette Häcki: No focus (laughs).
 No, seriously: We've dealt with a lot this year - but probably least of all with the creative ranking.
 Corona, like all other agencies, has presented us with major challenges.
 How will we work creatively as a team and with our clients in the future?
 Where do we go for inspiration?
 And how do we maintain our corporate culture?

 Carsten Jamrow: Keyword corporate culture: Believe it or not, we actually live our Guiding Principles every day.
 From "We love the new," to "We remain dissatisfied," or "We celebrate diversity," they remind us to never stand still, to discover meaning in the supposedly meaningless, and to always look ahead.
 That's why rankings reflect the past.
 And we are much less interested in the past than in what will happen in the future.